tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## The roles of CTLA-4
  - CTLA-4 expressed on activated T cells, some CD25<sup>+</sup>CD4<sup>+</sup> Treg cells, **CTLA-4 blockade can interfere with T cell differentiation and eliminate Tregs peripherally and in TME**
 ## The roles of PD-1
- - PD-L1/2 expressed on APCs and in peripheral tissue (PD-L1 expression enhanced with activation stimuli like IFN-gamma or IL-17A, PD-L2 mostly induced on APCs by IL-4, higher affinity for receptor than PD-L1)
+ - PD-L1/2 expressed on APCs and in peripheral tissue (PD-L1 expression enhanced with activation stimuli like IFN-γ or IL-17A, PD-L2 mostly induced on APCs by IL-4, higher affinity for receptor than PD-L1)
  - **no antibodies for PD-L2, only PD-L1, in clinical use**
  - PD-L2 has stimulatory and inhibitory effects depending on context
 ## Differences between CTLA-4 and PD-1